Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

-Tiger McGrew is wrapping up his sexual encounter with the young girl when he gets the phone call from the principals office to come down.
+Tiger McGrew is wrapping up his sexual encounter with the young girl when he gets the phone call from the principal’s office to come down.
 He acts surprised.
 Walking thru the halls the kids are asking him if he’s heard what’s happened.
 They are flocking to him like he is a patron saint.
-He heads into Proffer’s office as again we hear him on the phone saying, “She was a fine girl and a really terrific little cheerleader” Ponce is frustrated by all the inane, insensitive chatter about sports and the significance of cheerleading.
+He heads into Proffer’s office and again we hear him on the phone saying, “She was a fine girl and a really terrific little cheerleader” Ponce is frustrated by all the inane, insensitive chatter about sports and the significance of cheerleading.

-Now in Principal Proffer’s office
+Now in Principal Proffer’s office.

 Tiger: “Yes we’ve had quite a run of exceptional young men thru here…and women (with a slight hesitation) Jill was one of the finest.”

-Proffer: “She was such a terrific” Ponce interrupts, ” little cheerleader…dammit Mr Proffer don’t you think she’d want to be remembered for something besides leading a bunch of stupid yells” Proffer looks surprised.
+Proffer: “She was such a terrific” Ponce interrupts, ” little cheerleader…dammit Mr. Proffer don’t you think she’d want to be remembered for something besides leading a bunch of stupid yells” Proffer looks surprised.